ZupIT/ritchie-cli/README.md

 ### Initialize rit

-Once you made it,  Ritchie will add all community formulas' repository and create all the necessary configuration's files.
+Once you made it,  Ritchie will add all community formulas repository and create all the necessary configuration's files.

 ```bash
 rit init